 5.28 The proposal would create a single dwelling in a sustainable location, without causing harm to the form and character of the village, and without harm in terms of highway safety.
-The revised design, whilst not fully meeting the requirements of the Outline permission are considered to be appropriate in terms of the character and form of the settlement.
+However, it is considered that the design, massing and form of the proposed new dwelling results in a harmful built form, which fails to respond positively to the character of the village and as such is not considered acceptable in this instance.